-Vincent K. Brooks is a career Army officer who recently retired from active duty as a four-star general.
+Vincent K. Brooks joined the board in March 2019 and is a career Army officer who recently retired from active duty as a four-star general.

 General Brooks, who goes by “Vince,” is a history-maker who, during his senior year at West Point was chosen for the paramount position a cadet can hold -- the cadet brigade commander or “First Captain” – making him the first African American to lead the student body.
 He is also the eighth African American in history to attain the military’s top rank – four-star general in the United States Army.